Proposed EU law could threaten the internet -- and memes, experts say

-On June 20, the European Parliament will vote on a new law that some argue could change the internet as we know it.
+The European Parliament will vote Wednesday on legislation that some argue could change the internet as we know it.

 That means memes, which tend to use pictures that are subject to copyright, could be targeted, the Independent reports.